iivanoo/covid-apps-observer/data/data_us/reports/resources/com.humetrix.iBlueButton___10.0.0.40/report.md

 <img src="2_star_reviews_wordcloud.png" alt="com.humetrix.iBlueButton 2 reviews"/>
 </p>

+> Unable to download my VA records or synch other health providers.
+When I try and synch a pop-up appears that wants me to pay 4 bucks. 👎<br> :date: __2021-05-20 04:53:30__

 > Sounds like it would be a good app but not able to get past logg in page.
 Tried uninstall and reinstall but still nothing.
 Ugh.<br> :date: __2018-08-21 11:55:40__

 > I have downloaded and installed this app 5 times and not once have I gotten past the initial password screen.
 This needs to be diagnosed and  fixed.
 Other wise it is a pointless time investment.
 I am a frequent and happy user of the my healthevet application on the web.
 Having your health records available when you see your doctor (while maybe not essential, it is terribly convenient). we<br> :date: __2017-06-24 18:50:34__